blue3k/BRServer/README.md

 5. Install Server Instance manager service
 	- You can use either Debug or release build for both server instances and server instance launcher
 	- You need to sync lanucher before install service.
-		- Use ServiceLauncherSyncDebug.cmd for debug build service launcher
-		- Use ServiceLauncherSyncRelease.cmd for release build service launcher.
 	- Now you can run either ServiceInstallDebug.cmd or ServiceInstallRelease.cmd
 		- ServiceInstallDebug.cmd will let the service launcher ues debug build for server instances
 		- ServiceInstallRelease.cmd for release build server instances.